The supervisory KPIs Lexicon is an interactive, searchable directory of key performance indicators for insurance supervisors.

 - a KPI Handbook, which provides tailored guidance on implementing, analysing and using the KPIs in context.

-The Lexicon is part of an ongoing project of the A2ii, FSD Africa, Cenfri and a Steering Group of insurance supervisors from Ghana, Kenya, Malawi, Mauritius, Uganda and West and Central Africa (CIMA), chaired by South Africa.
+The Lexicon was developed as part of a project of the A2ii, FSD Africa, Cenfri and a Steering Group of insurance supervisors from Ghana, Kenya, Malawi, Mauritius, Uganda and West and Central Africa (CIMA), chaired by South Africa.
 We would like to invite all supervisors and experts to share your comments or questions in the form below as we continue to build on the work.
 We welcome technical input as well as the sharing of your experience applying the KPIs.

 The list is intended to be an exhaustive list rather than a minimum or recommended list.
 It covers all possible areas that supervisors may wish to assess and corresponding KPIs under each area.
 Some of these KPIs are relevant for regular reporting by insurers.
 Others may only be needed for thematic reviews, supplementary analysis or one-off assessments for policy formulation purposes, depending on specific priorities and resources considerations.
 It is not necessary to collect all KPIs.
 Many supervisors only use a fraction of the list of theoretically possible KPIs.